ulixee/secret-agent/README.md

 ### Agent

 Agents are the primary interface to work with Unblocked Agent.
 An Agent will coordinate a Man-in-the-Middle proxy and an Incognito window to create a sandboxed web scraping session.
-Agents support [Agent Plugins][plugins] to enhance user interaction behavior or add bot evasions.
+Agents support [Unblocked Plugins][plugins] to enhance user interaction behavior or add bot evasions.

 ### Pool